Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Produces .csv, .json, .yaml, and .xls files (All files contain same data in a different format) for stocks, ETF, futures, indexes, mutual funds, currency, warrants and bonds.
-The ticker symbol, company name and exchange are saved.
+The ticker symbol, company name and exchange are saved for all symbols.
+The stock symbols also have a category name.

 It gets its data from `https://finance.yahoo.com/lookup/`_.
 Please note: it is not possible to get all the symbols due to limitations set by Yahoo.
 About 75%-90% of all symbols are gathered using this script depending on type.
-It may take days for the script to complete.

 Requirements
 ---------------------